-This blender oatmeal pancake recipe is as easy as it sounds.
-All the ingredients are put in the blender and from there to the pan, then to the plate.
-These vegan oatmeal pancakes are a marvel in taste, nutrition, and method.
+This blender oatmeal pancake recipe is as easy as it sounds and perfect for busy mornings.
+The batter comes together in the blender instead of mixing everything in a bowl.
+These vegan oatmeal pancakes are the best in taste, nutrition, and method.

 Why you will love these oatmeal pancakes

-- EVERYONE has a super rich, mega nutritious breakfast
+- EVERYONE in your family will have a super-rich, mega nutritious breakfast

-- You can adapt the recipe with fruit, sweetener, nuts, etc.
+- You can adapt the recipe to your family’s taste.
+Switch it up with different fruits, sweeteners, nuts, etc.

 Ingredients to make oatmeal pancakes